-- Most people have a vestigial “third dentition” — a dormant set of tooth buds that normally never activate.
+• Most people carry a vestigial “third dentition”: dormant tooth buds that normally never activate.

-- Right now, the best ways to replace missing teeth remain dental implants, dental bridges, and dentures — all of which we offer at Vaksman Dental Group.
+• Right now, the best ways to replace missing teeth remain dental implants, dental bridges, and dentures — all of which we offer at Vaksman Dental Group.

-A headline in Popular Mechanics recently stopped a lot of people mid-scroll: “Humans Have a Third Set of Teeth.
-New Medicine May Help Them Grow.”
-It sounds almost too good to be true — like something from a sci-fi novel.
+A headline about humans growing a third set of teeth recently stopped a lot of people mid-scroll.
+It sounds almost too good to be true, like something out of a sci-fi novel.
 But the science behind it is real, peer-reviewed, and genuinely worth understanding.
-Let’s dig in.
+Let’s dig in — calmly, and without the hype.

-Wait — Do Humans Really Have a Third Set of Teeth?
+Wait, Do Humans Really Have a Third Set of Teeth?

 These buds are a bit of an evolutionary leftover.
 Our ancient ancestors had multiple sets of teeth (think sharks, which cycle through teeth continuously).
-Over millions of years of evolution, humans gradually lost that regenerative ability — but the underlying genetic machinery isn’t entirely gone.
+Over millions of years of evolution, humans gradually lost that regenerative ability, but the underlying genetic machinery isn’t entirely gone.
 It’s just switched off.

 What’s the New Drug, and How Does It Work?